-The fundamental goal of a cold read is for that it end with everybody asking “When can we do this again?”
+The fundamental goal of a cold read is that it ends with everybody asking “When can we do this again?”
 To that end, we suggest the following model, based on the notion that cold-reading is a game (we play a play), with rules and regulations that ensure the play is fair and fun, engaging, edifying—so everybody wins.

 Specifically, we rely heavily on the rules for Theatre Games developed by Viola Spolin (among others): “Share the scene,” “Yes, and…” “Listen,” “Make your partner look good,” “Follow the follower”—applicable to all games (life itself’s an improv), emphasizing the respect, consideration, and support each reader shows and expects from the ensemble in the sharing of roles and expression of thoughts and opinions.
 See It’s a Game.

 No special knowledge is required to read a play.
 Almost everyone knows something that connects to something in almost every play, and if what you want is entertainment and good conversation, let the game be finding that connection.

 More serious readers find it interesting to learn about the playwright’s life and times, production history, cultural significance.
 The Host may include a blurb in the invitation, but anyone can Google the playwright, the play, and the period to inform the read.